 A federal judge ruled Oct.
-25 that the Fund for the Public Interest broke federal labor law when it fired pro-union phone fundraiser David Neel last November at its Portland call center.
+25 that the Fund for the Public Interest broke federal labor law when it fired pro-union phone fundraiser David Neal last November at its Portland call center.

-In a 28-page legal decision, administrative law judge Margaret Brakebusch ordered the Fund to offer Neel full reinstatement and back pay plus interest, which could total around $26,000.
+In a 28-page legal decision, administrative law judge Margaret Brakebusch ordered the Fund to offer Neal full reinstatement and back pay plus interest, which could total around $26,000.

-“I feel it’s a genuine vindication for everyone the Fund has fired,” Neel said.
+“I feel it’s a genuine vindication for everyone the Fund has fired,” Neal said.
 “They’ve taken every opportunity to fire people, and they’ve been getting away with it.”